Experiment

 Twin

-Twin must be referred using its hardware ID that is registered on template used by the pipeline.
+The Twin must be referenced using its hardware ID as registered on the template used by the pipeline.

 Properties

-A variable does not need to be declared on a pipeline to be used but note that you will not be able to specify it from UI if not declared.
+Properties can refer to any parameter within your pipeline using the @var_name notation, or simply a value you would like to use within your scripts.
+A variable does not need to be declared on a pipeline to be used, but note that it will not be available to specify from the UI unless it is declared.

-When selecting an experiment to execute, you can define a JSON dictionary to send extra information inside the execution properties:
+When executing from the UI, you can define a JSON dictionary to send extra information inside the execution properties directly from the Execute dialog:

 Alternatively, you can pass the properties dictionary programmatically when executing the experiment via Python: